 Safety Tips for Solo Female Travelling Across India

-And I mention this gravely, giving safety tips is irrelevant and this is something you figure out for yourself, but I can only share my list of 10 tips I have followed along while solo traveling across India, safe and healthy.
+And I mention this gravely, giving safety tips is irrelevant and this is something you figure out for yourself, but I can only share my list of 10 tips I have followed along in my whirlwind adventures around solo traveling in India, healthy and sound.

-Since I travel in local buses, long-trains (often unreserved without a ticket), and hitchhike every now and then, I always wear a scarf, in a way that covers my breasts the eyes of the onlookers strip-search (A shoutout to Punjab for making me feel uncomfortable all the time).
+Since I travel in local buses, long-trains (often unreserved without a ticket), and hitchhike every now and then, I make sure that I have something wrapped around my upper body, more so a scarf, in a way that covers my breasts the eyes of the onlookers strip-search (A shoutout to Punjab for making me feel uncomfortable all the time).

-Unless you are in a perfectly safe space, and that is as per your understanding of safety at that moment, it’s better not to wear something too attention-driven.
-I prefer to wear local clothes, not just for safety issues, but also to stay inconspicuous and blend in with the local culture.
+Unless you are in a perfectly safe space, and that is as per your own understanding of safety at that moment, it’s better not to wear anything too attention-driven.
+I prefer to wear local clothes, not just for safety issues, but also to stay inconspicuous and blend in with the local culture, without risking standing out as an outsider.
 While hiking on a remote trail all by yourself, as a female, you sometimes have to choose discomfort over convenience.
-My dehydrated body can’t always dress up in comfortable shorts and a sports vest as I hike solo in callous heat.
+My dehydrated body can’t always wear comfortable shorts and a sports vest as I hike solo in callous heat.

 Pepper spray is a safety guard.
-I feel more reassured and safe, with the pepper spray slightly hidden under my thighs in a hitchhiking ride.
+I feel more reassured with the pepper spray slightly hidden under my thighs on a hitchhiking ride.
 I have never really used it.
-When travelling to the remote corners of India, hiking solo, or camping at all hours, the pepper spray lets me take more leaps of feet.
+When travelling to the remote corners of India, hiking solo, or camping at all hours, the pepper spray lets me take more leaps of foot.
 When hitchhiking, I keep it ready just by my side, sometimes hidden, and sometimes intentionally-conspicuous.

 Since we are on the topic of solo-hitchhiking across India, ideally, you should note down the number from the number plates and forward it to a friend.
 The motto is to make the driver (or whoever is in the car) significantly aware that information has reached another end.
 You can make fake calls, or as I have preferred over time, do not disclose that you are alone.
 Make up some stories as to a certain ‘someone’ will pick you up.
 Hitchhiking in North India can be safer in comparison, and depending on the region, you may module the necessities.

 Simply I have a list of places in mind.
 If a car is registered under any of those places, I neither ask nor accept lifts.
 Delhi, Punjab, Chandigarh, Haryana – I am strict.
 I would also avoid Uttar Pradesh, but people from UP are not that travel-inflicted, and there generally are not many cars from Uttar Pradesh.
-Mind you these places in India are not particularly unsafe, and I myself have solo-travelled safely through these regions with no holes in my pockets, but I like to be cautious.
+Mind you these places in India are not particularly unsafe (and also not safe), and I myself have solo-travelled through these regions with no holes in my pockets, but I like to be cautious.

 Train stations always had a place for me.
-The warmth of a waiting room on cold nights, the comfort of that one bench often leading to oversleeping or undersleeping, or the decision to put my backpack down in the Food Court for the day, I have been at strange hours in the platforms of Bihar, Madhya Pradesh, Rajasthan… Not willingly, no. I had been too late!
-No matter how ‘safe’ or ‘unsafe’ the new destination in India can be, I never leave the railway station if it’s already 10 or 11 PM.
+The warmth of a waiting room on cold nights, the comfort of that one bench often leading to oversleeping or undersleeping, or the decision to put my backpack down in the Food Court for the day, I have been at strange hours in the platforms of Bihar, Madhya Pradesh, Rajasthan… Not willingly, no. it was just too late!
+No matter how ‘safe’ or ‘unsafe’ the new destination officially is, I never leave the railway station if it’s already 10 or 11 PM.
 And I am extremely stern about this rule.

 Even when looking around a place I may have known for sometime, you would be surprised that I always return by 7 PM… Even before!
-I anyways prefer early-morning explanations with a minimal crowd and I had almost never smashed this rule.
+I anyways prefer early-morning explorations with a minimal crowd and I had almost never smashed this rule.
+Nightlife is not something I enjoy anyways.
+So that puts me off the hook.
+Also, even if I am out with a friend or maybe hanging out at a hostel, I never drink alcohol more than I can handle, unless I am with a very trusting friend.

-How to Make the Crowded Places Safer for Solo Female Travellers?
+9. How to Make the Crowded Places Safer

 The streets of Old Delhi, North Kolkata, railway stations of Uttar Pradesh, or jam-packed cities like Varanasi, Lucknow, and Sealdah, can be overwhelmingly crowd-jammed.
 It’s rather uncomfortable to smear yourself with the sea of humans.
 And in these crummy scenarios, I use my hands as shields.
 I create an extra space with my hands by wrapping around the circulars a few inches off my body.
 As I cut my way through, the general crowd casually can’t touch my upper body.
 I have found this quite an amorous (and armour-ous) protection tactic!